-In conversation with my friends and colleagues graduating from colleges and universities all over the country, that’s not always the case.

-These are alumni who were involved in orientation, campus life, serving in student organizations, residence life, and their university community through programming and beyond at their respective universities.
+From conversing with my friends and colleagues who have graduated from colleges and universities all over the country, I’ve realized that that’s not always the case.
+And these are alumni who were involved in orientation, student organizations, residence life, and other areas of campus life at their respective universities.

-It seems that too often the relationship channels that might function as a gateway into formal post-graduation engagement with the university are lost after the last senior week events.
+It seems that, far too often, the relationship channels that might function as gateways into formal post-graduation engagement are lost after the last senior week events conclude.

-Worse, so often the programming efforts themselves are siloed such that the collective expertise is isolated from one another, and alumni serve the role to connect the dots between efforts coming from alumni relations, advancement, campus life, and beyond.
+Worse, so often the programming efforts themselves are siloed such that the collective expertise is isolated from one another, and alumni must connect the dots between efforts coming from alumni relations, advancement, campus life, and beyond.

 Here are four ideas to get a cross-campus conversation with alumni started:

 1. Offer to make introductions to (potentially) interested alumni.